A Trackball Is A Great Ergonomic Mouse

 However, trackballs are still used in certain specialised areas or niche industries.
 For example, many Computer Aided Design (CAD) applications and graphic artists may utilise a trackball.
 And they can be good for RSI too.
 Kensington do a great line of ergonomic trackballs, and Logitech produces the iconic Trackman Marble (formerly known as the Marble Mouse).

-This is because trackballs are generally more sensitive to small movements than a mouse will be, and hence are better suited to graphical applications where fine detail is important.
+This is because trackballs are generally more sensitive to small movements than a mouse will be.
+Hence trackballs are better suited to graphical applications where fine detail is important.
 Read that again and note the italics.

 Since a trackball is more sensitive to movement, a smaller movement of the ball will create a large movement of the pointer on screen.